Guillaume Gillet: Club career

 On 7 August 2017, Gillet signed a two-year contract with Olympiacos, thereby re-uniting with his former manager at Anderlecht, Besnik Hasi.
 On 18 November 2017, he scored his first goal with the club opening the score in a 2–1 home Greek Super League game against Levadiakos.
 He left Olympiakos at the end of the 2017–18 season.

 On 2 August 2018, Gillet signed a two-year contract with French Ligue 2 club RC Lens.
 After his second season with Lens, during which he helped the club achieve promotion to Ligue 1, his contract was not renewed.

 In July 2020, Gillet returned to Belgium having agreed a one-year contract with Sporting Charleroi.

 On 12 January 2022, Gillet joined Waasland-Beveren in the second-tier Belgian First Division B until the end of the 2021–22 season.

 In May 2022 he returned to Anderlecht, to play with their under-23 team.

 International career

 Gillet made his international debut for Belgium in 2007, and has appeared in FIFA World Cup qualifying matches for his country, scoring the equalising goal in the 45th minute in a 1–1 draw with Croatia.

 International goals

+Coaching career

+He became head coach of RSCA Futures in November 2022.
+He left the club in June 2023, being replaced by Marink Reedijk.